10 Key Stereotypes About Coworking Spaces — Leave No Stone Unturned

 If a business is looking to get a new team up and running quickly or create a new satellite office in a new city, choosing a coworking space initially can be a great way of testing the water before investing time and money on an extensive build-out.

 Many businesses embrace the coworking culture for just this reason, as they are able to outsource business functions and spaces without bringing it in-house.

 Coworking spaces also offer an opportunity to network with other businesses to find collaboration, or perhaps the next investor or employee.
 Many shared spaces also hold weekly network events, socials, training seminars, and expert discussions.

 So, if you offer flexible renting options and host networking events like this, chances are that your place is one of the most popular in town.

 Some people have commented that they expected coworking spaces to work a bit like a beehive, with workers crammed in and desks shoved into all available space.

 On the contrary, most locations are very spacious and give people the option to choose where they want to work from.
 The majority of coworking spaces have a lot more room than the average open-plan office owned by a corporation and are rarely fully booked, as most people who use them work on a flexible schedule.

 People working there can choose to come and go as they want and select their space and the person that they work next to, so it is a much more organic environment.

-Keep your coworking space airy like this and many businesses will surely come around to the idea.
+Keep your coworking space airy like this, showcase images of your premises on the corporate website and social media, and many businesses will surely come around to the idea.

 The article was written by Michael Dehoyos.
 Michael works as an editor and content marketer at Phd Kingdom and Academic brits.
 He helps companies with their marketing strategy concepts, and adds value to numerous sites and publications.
 Also, he writes for Origin Writings.